(This list is for information and is not exhaustive)

 We work with clients who are struggling with sadness, loneliness, hopelessness, worthlessness, helplessness, depression and mood swings, as well as difficulty with concentration, intense fear, worry, guilty, irritability, anxiety, and panic attacks.
 Over time, these conditions prevent clients from reaching their fullest potential and/or experience satisfaction in life.
 We work with clients to identify sources as well as implementing strategies to minimize such concerns.

 We work with people struggling to cope with change in their relationships, environment, employment or health, also with people adapting to cultural change, whether that is moving to a new city or country, or those struggling to accept cultural differences in their relationship.
 We will help you to recognize how this change has happened and what steps you can take to become more accepting of any situation, how to manage it and how to move forward.

 Perinatal-Infant Mental Health

-pregnancy is a blessing and such a wonderful journey.
-However, research find that women in the perinatal period – pregnancy and postpartum period – including those who wish or plan to conceive are more likely to experience emotional vulnerability compared to women that are not.
+Pregnancy is a blessing and such a wonderful journey.
+However, research has found that women in the perinatal period – pregnancy and postpartum period – including those who wish or plan to conceive are more likely to experience emotional vulnerability compared to women that are not.

 The BCS Wellbeing Project supports young people aged 11 - 18 years in 3 ways.
 Through Individual Wellbeing: 1 to 1 emotional support for young people, through Wellbeing Family Work available to the young person's whole family and Wellbeing Group Work available to schools.
 Our group work and psycho-educational program explores issues specific to young people's stage of development and is available to schools wanting to provide an inclusive program addressing specific topics relevant to each year group.